 (3) Reflects the conversion, upon completion of this offering, of 76,000 shares of Series A Convertible Preferred Stock into 325,461 shares of Common Stock, 1,358,101 shares of Series B Convertible Preferred Stock into 5,815,904 shares of our Common Stock and 627,406 shares of Series C Convertible Preferred Stock into 1,543,499 shares of our Common Stock.
-Also reflects the effects of the sale of 5,000,000 shares of common stock at an assumed initial public offering price of \$9.00 per share and the application of the estimated net proceeds of \$50,945,000 (including the concurrent private sale of an estimated 1,111,111 shares of common stock and the application of the estimated proceeds of \$10,000,000), the repayment of \$1,276,708 of debt assumed in connection with the acquisition of \$1,293,000 of notes payable-related party to Series B Convertible Preferred Stock into Common Stock above.
+Also reflects the effects of the sale of 5,000,000 shares of common stock at an assumed initial public offering price of \$12.00 per share (the midpoint of the range on the cover of this prospectus) and the application of the estimated net proceeds of \$65,295,000 (including the concurrent private sale of an estimated 833,334 shares of common stock and the application of the estimated proceeds of \$10,000,000), the repayment of \$1,276,708 of debt assumed in connection with the acquisition of m3 the Healthcare Learning Company and Quick Study, and the conversion of \$1,293,000 of notes payable-related party to Series B Convertible Preferred Stock, which are included in the conversion of the Series B Preferred Stock into Common Stock above.
 Recording of proceeds also includes reclassification of offering costs of \$295,000 out of other assets.